symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Announce the transfer transaction, and wait until it is confirmed.
+3. Announce the TransferTransaction, and wait until it is confirmed.

 .. example-code::